Indian shares end at record high as some COVID-19 curbs ease

 The country’s richest state of Maharashtra, which saw the most infections during the second wave, plans to start easing in stages this week from a strict lockdown imposed in April.

-As a result, cinema chain operators PVR Ltd (PVRL.NS) and INOX Leisure Ltd (INOL.NS) closed 3.3% and 3.5% higher, respectively, sending the Nifty Media index (.NIFTYMED) up 1.16%.
+As a result, cinema chain operators PVR Ltd and INOX Leisure Ltd closed 3.3% and 3.5% higher, respectively, sending the Nifty Media index up 1.16%.

-Shares of Central Bank of India (CBI.NS) closed nearly 8% higher while Indian Overseas Bank (IOBK.NS) finished up 11.7%.
-A local media report said the government may sell its stake in the banks as part of a big-ticket privatisation plan unveiled during the union budget in February. (https://bit.ly/3prFdGU)
+Shares of Central Bank of India closed nearly 8% higher while Indian Overseas Bank finished up 11.7%.
+A local media report said the government may sell its stake in the banks as part of a big-ticket privatisation plan unveiled during the union budget in February. (bit.ly/3prFdGU)

 ($1 = 72.7575 Indian rupees)